‘On This Day’ 1980: American Nuns Kidnapped, Raped & Murdered by U.S.-Trained Salvadoran Death Squad

 This was a very convenient lie for the incoming Reagan administration, which was obligated to prove to Congress that El Salvador was making progress on human rights as a condition for continued US aid.
 Reagan was unburdened by any of the human rights concerns that his predecessor Jimmy Carter claimed to care so much about, and the new president turned a blind eye to the most horrendous abuses as he ramped up military and economic aid to El Salvador.
 Secretary of State Alexander Haig even had the audacity to go before Congress and declare that the four American churchwomen may have been responsible for their own deaths.

-There is now absolutely no doubt as to who is responsible for this barbaric crime.
+There is now absolutely no doubt about who is responsible for this barbaric crime.
 There are, of course, the four National Guardsmen who abducted, raped and murdered the women.
 Then there’s Major Lizandro Zepeda Velasco, who planned the operation.
 There’s Luis Antonio Colindres Aleman, who gave the actual order to the kill the four women, and his boss, General Oscar Edgardo Casanova Vejar, commander of the guard unit at the airport that carried out the attack.
 Colonel Carlos Eugenio Vides Casanova knew all about the churchwomen killings and participated in the ensuing cover-up.
 General Jose Guillermo Garcia failed to investigate the barbaric murders.